pact-foundation/pact.io/readme.md

     Continuously evolve your codebase knowing that Pact will guarantee contracts are met.
     </td>
     <td>
-    No need to wait for slow e2e tests to know whether or not your applications will work together.
+      Find out <em>before</em> you deploy whether or not your applications will work together - no need to wait for slow e2e tests.
     </td>
     <td>
     Generation and verification of contracts are automatically managed by Pact.